peacebefore/MealsToGo/README.md

 It was built with Expo and styled components.
 The app integrates with Stripe, Firebase and Google Cloud for maps and restaurant information.

 This project is part of a React Native course I'm taking from Zero to Mastery.
-After building the project according to the course guidelines, I will modify the UI and design and build out more features for additional practice.
+After building the project according to the course guidelines (see my repos for React-Native-Project 1 and 2), I'm using this repo to modify the UI and design and build out more features for additional practice.